ManiPose: Manifold-Constrained Multi-Hypothesis 3D Human Pose Estimation: Further results on the Human 3.6M dataset

-\myparagraph{Protocol \#2 results.} A detailed quantitative comparison in terms of P-MPJPE between \ours and regression-based state-of-the-art methods is shown in \cref{table:h36m-p2}.
+\myparagraph{Protocol \#1 and \#2 detailed results.} A detailed quantitative comparison in terms of MPJPE per action on Human3.6M dataset between \ours and state-of-the-art methods is shown in \cref{table:h36m}.
+We see that \ours reaches the best MPJPE performance on average and on most actions. \cref{table:h36m-p2} contains a similar analysis in terms of P-MPJPE (\ie, MPJPE with procrust-aligned poses).
 We observe the same patterns as in \cref{table:h36m}, namely that \ours reaches the second-best P-MPJPE performance on average and for most actions.
 We confirm here again that the substantial improvements in pose consistency brought by \ours are not obtained at the expense of traditional metrics derived from MPJPE.

-\myparagraph{Errors per joint.} On the top of \cref{fig:jw_err_seg_sym} we see that most of MixSTE errors come from feet, elbows and wrist joints, which are most prone to depth ambiguity. \ours helps to reduce the position errors for most of these ambiguous joints, probably as a byproduct of its major consistency improvements shown in \cref{fig:cjw_err_seg}.
+\myparagraph{Errors per joint.} On the top of \cref{fig:jw_err_seg_sym} we see that most of MixSTE errors come from feet, elbows and wrist joints, which are most prone to depth ambiguity. \ours helps to reduce the position errors for most of those ambiguous joints, probably as a byproduct of its major consistency improvements shown in \cref{fig:cjw_err_seg}.

 \myparagraph{Impact of hyperparameters.} \ours introduces two additional hyperparameters when compared to MixSTE: the number $K$ of hypotheses and the score loss weight $\beta$ (\cf \cref{eq:tot-loss}).
-We hence assess the impact of their respective values on MPJPE.
-For computational cost reasons, we used a smaller version of our model for this study, with transformer blocks of dimension $d_m=64$ and time receptive field of $L=27$ frames.
+We further assess the impact of their respective values on MPJPE.
+For computational cost reasons, we used a smaller version of our model for this study, with transformer blocks of dimension $d_m=64$ and time receptive field of $T=27$ frames.

 \cref{fig:nhyps_plot} (left) shows that more hypotheses help, but that the performance improvements saturate around 5 hypotheses.
 Concerning $\beta$, \cref{fig:nhyps_plot} (right) shows that lower values help to improve the MPJPE performance.